Offset Defends Relationship With Quavo Amid Beef Assumptions-- 'We Ain't On No Sucker S**t With Each Other'

 “I don’t feel like I owe it to people to show how much me and bro love each other,” Offset shared at the 25-minute mark.
 “We went through something.
 We don’t have to show you n***as smiles and faces, so stop doing that.
 We aint on no sucker sh*t with each other.
 We both came in this sh*t together and we both knew that, we understood that, and we lost our brother.”

-Both are hard at work establishing themselves as a solo artist.
+Both are hard at work establishing themselves as solo artists.
 However, hopefully, in the future, they will link up to make music together again.

 You can watch Offset on Million Dollaz Worth of Game below.